 I have lost both my parents.
 At the time, my four siblings helped me cope with the loss.
 Now they help me celebrate the memories.
 The passing of each of my parents strengthened my relationship with my siblings.
 I know this is not always the case.
 My heart breaks when I hear stories of strife that erupts from the death or illness of a parent.
 As a litigator, I defended a woman in a suit brought by her sister over inherited family assets.
 The emotional wreckage was awful.
 Proper estate planning, by clarifying a host of medical, financial, and god forbid – guardianship – decisions, can avoid these tragedies.
 In addition, because of my close relationship with a number of individuals with disabilities, I am keenly motivated to facilitate the role special needs trusts and other planning tools can play in gaining and maintaining government services.

 I graduated from Fordham University School of Law in New York City in 1993, and from Rutgers College in 1989.
 I am admitted to practice law in the state and federal courts of Colorado and New York.
 I am a member of the Colorado Bar Association, and a member of the statutory revision committee of the Trusts and Estates section.
-I enjoy the outdoors in Golden, Colorado where I live with my three sons.
+Frieda enjoys the Colorado outdoors with her three sons.
 Finally, I operate my estate planning firm to maintain the flexibility to care for the needs of my three children and to participate in their bright moments.

 “Frieda provided us with the guidance, expertise, and personal options we needed to update our estate planning documents, including our will.
 The peace of mind we now feel is invaluable!
 We highly recommend Leonard Law for your estate planning needs.”